HamletTanyavong/Mathematics.NET/README.md

     tape.Sin(x.X3)));
 ```

-Use the `.ReverseAccumulate()` method to get our gradient and Hessian.
+Use the `ReverseAccumulate` method to get our gradient and Hessian.

 ```csharp
 tape.ReverseAccumulate(out var gradient, our var hessian);